DAGWorks-Inc/hamilton/README.md

 ✅ Model a dataflow -- If you can model your problem as a DAG in python, Hamilton is the cleanest way to build it.<br/>
 ✅ Unmaintainable spaghetti code -- Hamilton dataflows are unit testable, self-documenting, and provide lineage.<br/>
 ✅ Long iteration/experimentation cycles -- Hamilton provides a clear, quick, and methodical path to debugging/modifying/extending your code.<br/>
-✅ Reusing code across contexts -- Hamilton encourages code that is independent of infrastructure and can run regardless of execution setting.
+✅ Reusing code across contexts -- Hamilton encourages code that is independent of infrastructure and can run regardless of execution setting.<br/>
+✅ Collaborating on dataflows & tracking execution + artifacts -- Hamilton comes with an optional [UI](https://hamilton.dagworks.io/en/latest/concepts/ui) to visualize, catalog, and monitor your dataflows, which helps team operate smoothly.

 ## Problems Hamilton Does not Solve
 ❌ Provisioning infrastructure -- you want a macro-orchestration system (see airflow, kubeflow, sagemaker, etc...).<br/>
 ❌ Doing your ML for you -- we organize your code, BYOL (bring your own libraries).<br/>
-❌ Tracking execution + associated artifacts -- Hamilton is lightweight, but if this is important to you see the [DAGWorks product](https://www.dagworks.io).

 See the table below for more specifics/how it compares to other common tooling.